mpv-player/mpv/DOCS/man/en/vo.rst

         Size of the 3D LUT generated from the ICC profile in each dimension.
 Default is 128x256x64.
         Sizes must be a power of two, and 256 at most.

+opengl-hq
+    Same as ``opengl``, but with default settings for high quality rendering.

+    This is equivalent to:

+    | --vo=opengl:lscale=lanczos2:fancy-downscaling:dither-depth=0

+    Note that some cheaper LCDs do dithering that gravely interferes with vo_opengl's dithering.
+Disabling dithering with ``dither-depth=-1`` helps.

 opengl-old
     OpenGL video output driver, old version.
 Video size must be smaller